-- The date when any conditions which apply to granting the share have been met and the employee’s legal or beneficial interest in the share cannot be rescinded, or
+- The date when any conditions which apply to granting the share have been met and the employee’s legal or beneficial interest in the share cannot be rescinded.

-The date at the end of the seven years from the date on which the share is granted to the employee (the seven year vesting date for shares).
+The date at the end of the seven years from the date on which the share was granted to the employee (the seven year vesting date for shares).

 Vesting date for an option

-- When the share to which the option relates is granted to the employee, or
+- when the share to which the option relates is granted to the employee

-- When the right under the option to have the relevant share transferred, allotted or vested is exercised by the employee, or
+- when the right under the option to have the relevant share transferred, allotted or vested is exercised by the employee

 Where a share or option granted after 1 July 2007 has not been declared for payroll tax purposes before 1 July 2011 because the employer elects the relevant date to be the vesting date, the seven-year vesting date is the latest date for vesting unless the other specified vesting events occur before the end of the seven years.

 Where the granting of a share or option constitutes wages, the amount of wages is the value of the share or option on the relevant day, less any consideration paid or given by the employee for the grant, excluding consideration in the form of services rendered.